emarcey/cicerone/glossary/people.clean.md

 # Hodgson, Mark
 -  English brewer who focused his father's brewery on pale ales, which led to term East India Pale Ale appearing in newspaper ads

+# Nation, Carrie
+-  the most infamous member of the Women's Christian Temperance Movement
+-  a 6 foot woman, dressed in black, and carrying an axe
+-  In 1890, Kansas was a non-enforcing dry state
+	-  Nation prayed and read her Bible outside a saloon in Medicine Lodge
+	-  sick of waiting, she smashed the place with her ax
+-  1900-1910, arrested 30 times for violent conduct and criminal damage
+-  paid her fines with lecture tours and souvenir axes
+-  called herself a "bulldog running along at the feet of Jesus, barking at what He doesn't like"

+# Russell, Howard Hyde
+-  founder of the Anti-Saloon League

 # Saint Benedict
 -  monk who laid down the rules for monasteries in 530AD
 -  rules included self-sufficiency, hospitality for visitors